Call for contributions

 - AI in healthcare: ethical, regulatory, and societal challenges

-Artificial Intelligence is profoundly reshaping social interactions, political dynamics, and ethical challenges in our increasingly digitized societies.
-This track explores how AI influences citizenship, human relationships, and democratic systems, while highlighting the scientific and technical challenges involved in ensuring its ethical and responsible development.
+Artificial Intelligence is significantly transforming social interactions, political structures, and ethical considerations within increasingly digitized societies.
+This track investigates how AI affects citizenship, interpersonal relations, and democratic institutions, while underscoring the scientific and technical challenges inherent in fostering its ethical and responsible development.

 - AI and Digital Humanities (Historical, Cultural, Social Data, etc.)

-- Democracy and Politics in the Age of AI
+- Democracy and Political Processes in the Age of AI

 - AI and Social Media